chandran-jr/Crimestore/README.md

 # crime-database
-A python + sqlite3 database management system using tkinter
+A python + sqlite3 database management system using tkinter(a Python GUI library)

 This is a mini project done as a part of Application Software Development for B.Tech CSE under KTU.